dart-lang/build/build_config/README.md

 - **is_optional**: Optional, boolean.
 Specifies whether a Builder can be run lazily, such that it won't execute until one of it's outputs is requested by a later Builder.
 This option should be rare.
 Defaults to `False`.
+- **build_to**: Optional.
+The location that generated assets should be output to.
+The possibilities are:
+  - `"source"`: Outputs go to the source tree next to their primary inputs.
-- **hide_output**: Optional, boolean.
-Specifies whether the outputs produced by the Builder should go to the build cache rather than the source tree.
-Only builders which hide output may run on primary inputs outside the root package.
-Defaults to `False`, unless `auto_apply` is set to either `"all_packages"` or `"dependents"` in which case it defaults to `True`.
+  - `"cache"`: Outputs go to a hidden build cache and won't be published.
+  Only builders which output to the build cache may run on primary inputs outside the root package.
+Defaults to `"source"`, unless `auto_apply` is set to either `"all_packages"` or `"dependents"` in which case it defaults to `"cache"`.

 Example `builders` config: